maheshmohanmr/maheshmohanmr.github.io/_portfolio/VonBraun_ons.md

 >  Do not make research your profession, your livelihood — make it your religion, your mission.

-Von Braun tells one should build castles rather than miles of brick wall, even though both takes similar hard work!
+Von Braun tells one should build rock castles rather than miles of rock wall, even though both takes similar hard work!